Amine-Belgacem/wdmc-debian8/config-tailscale.md

 >
 > Complete [`post-install.md`](post-install.md) before following this guide.

-> [!WARNING]
-> Debian 8 (Jessie) is obsolete and no longer receives security updates.
->
-> Tailscale is being installed using a static binary because the normal package-management approach is not appropriate for this legacy system.
->
-> Keep the WD My Cloud behind a firewall and avoid exposing unnecessary services directly to the Internet.

 ## 1. Patch the Package Manager for Legacy Debian 8

 Clean existing package information: